yukikitayama/webapp-nextjs/README.md

   - So it's safe to avoid named import for MUI.
   - Using **path import** like `import Button from '@mui/material/Button';` can avoid pulling in unused modules.
   - [Minimizing bundle size](https://mui.com/material-ui/guides/minimizing-bundle-size/)
+- Select menu popup window size
+  - Automatically scroll will show up when items overflow.
+  - But if you want to configure on your onw, [Material-UI - Apply max-height to Select children](https://stackoverflow.com/questions/61686939/material-ui-apply-max-height-to-select-children)

 ## AWS